-Avindra Nath MDClinical Director, National Institute of Neurological Disorders and Stroke (NINDS); Chief, Section of Infections of the Nervous System, NIH, Bethesda, Maryland
+Avindra Nath MDClinical Director, National Institute of Neurological Disorders and Stroke (NINDS); Chief, Section of Infections of the Nervous System, National Institutes of Health, Bethesda, Maryland

 Dr. Avindra Nath is a physician–scientist who specializes in the field of neuro-immunology and neurovirology.
 His research is focused on the clinical manifestations, pathophysiology and treatment of emerging neurological infections with a focus on HIV infection.
 In recent years, he has studied the neurological complications of endogenous retroviruses, Ebola, Zika virus and SARS-CoV-2 and conducts research on patients with undiagnosed neuroinflammatory disorders.
 He is internationally recognized for his contributions and has served on advisory committees to the NIH, CDC, FDA and WHO.
 The International Society of NeuroVirology has honored Dr. Nath with the prestigious Pioneer in NeuroVirology Award for his contributions to HIV neuropathogenesis and elected him as the President of the Society.
 He received the Wybran award from the Society of Neuroimmune Pharmacology for contributions to Neurovirology.
 He also received the NIH Director’s award and the HHS Secretary’s award for his work on Ebola infection.